Experience the Sound Side of the Outer Banks

 Ideal for Kids

 The water of the sound is generally much calmer and more predictable than the ocean.
 The sound appears more like a giant lake with its vast space, shallow waters, and small, gentle waves.
 This makes the sound an ideal place to go if you have kids who love being out in the water!
-Although bad weather or strong currents can create some choppy water conditions in the sound, swimmers in the ocean must be vary of potential threats at all times such as strong undertow, rough waves, and rip currents.
+Although bad weather or strong currents can create some choppy water conditions in the sound, swimmers in the ocean must be wary of potential threats at all times such as strong undertow, rough waves, and rip currents.
 Even breaking waves on the beach can be dangerous for young children who are too close to the water's edge but most sound beaches allow for a smooth, gradual entry into the water so kids (and adults) can easily just walk out.
 Although the water is not deep enough in most places for adults to swim, kids will have a blast!

 Short Drive to the Ocean